Kiryuumaru/RestfulFirebase/README.md

 ### Realtime

 The RealtimeWire holds a database subscription for real-time online and local data updates; Also manages offline persistency and caching for the specified reference node.
-Persistent data from the app launch will continue to sync if its real-time wire node is created and started.
+Persistent data from the app launch will continue to sync if its real-time node or its parent\`s real-time node is created and started.

 #### Subscribe